Freitas-Dias/portfolio-data-science-ia-educacao/projetos/engenharia-de-prompts/05-exemplos-praticos/02-pesquisa-cientifica/Responder Revisores /README.md

 **[FINAL INSTRUCTION – REITERATION]:**
 Respond to EACH of the reviewers’ comments listed in the “Input Data” section, strictly following all the guidelines, restrictions, and the output format specified above.
 Your persona is that of a senior psychometrician.

+**[COMMAND]**
+Can I send you the reviewer's comment and my response to the reviewer so you can help me reply to the reviewer's comment?